isndev/qbm-websocket/README.md

 ## Advanced Architecture: Integrating with an HTTP Server

-For applications that need to serve both a standard HTTP/REST API and a WebSocket service on the same port, `qbm-ws` integrates seamlessly with `qbm-http`.
+For applications that need to serve both a standard HTTP/REST API and a WebSocket service on the same port, `qbm-websocket` integrates seamlessly with `qbm-http`.
 This is the recommended pattern for production.

 The key is separating responsibilities:
 1. An **HttpServer Actor** handles all HTTP traffic using the `qb::http::Router`.
 When a request comes to `/ws`, it...